The market is open for pre-orders and onsite sales

 We welcome service dogs at the market, but please leave your other furry friends at home when you come shop.
 Thank you!

+Visit our vendors page for information on vendors, products, what's in season, CSA information, recipe suggestions, CSA information and more.
 If you are wondering whether a specific vendor is at market today, please call the office at 734.794.6255 during market hours.

 Parking and Travel

 There is free parking in the market lot throughout the winter.

 There are several public parking lots and garages within walking distance of the market.
 Parking garages are located at Ann and Ashley and Fourth and Washington streets.
 Metered parking is available at Fourth and Catherine, Ann and Main, and First and Huron streets.
 You'll also find bike racks at the market on Fifth Avenue and Detroit Street.
 The market is just four blocks from the Blake Transit Center (stops for routes 1, 2, 4, 5, 6, 7, 8, 9, 12A,12B, 15 and 16).

 $5 Credit Card Tokens: The market offers $5 credit card tokens for purchase, which can be used like cash with the vendors in the market.
 This is a great option for regular customers as well as being the perfect gift for your market-loving friends.
 The tokens never expire and can be used on any market day.
 Minimum $20 purchase required.
 Visit the Market Office window for purchase.

 EBT and Double Up Programs: We welcome customers using SNAP dollars at the market.
 Swipe your food assistance card at the market office window and receive $1 tokens to use on eligible food items, including produce, meat, cheese, bread, eggs, and edible plant starts.
 The